vcian/ansible-php-nginx-setup/README.md

 # Ansible Playbook for PHP-Based Website Environment Setup
-With the help of this Ansible playbook, a PHP-based website environment,  with Nginx Web-server can be quickly set up on a fresh Linux machine.
-This playbook automates the deployment process and installation processes by utilising the strength and adaptability of Ansible, assuring consistency and minimising manual setup efforts.
+📜 With the help of this Ansible playbook, you can quickly set up a PHP-based website environment with Nginx Web-server on a fresh Linux machine.
+This playbook automates the deployment process and installation processes, making use of Ansible's strength 💪 and adaptability.
+It ensures consistency and minimizes manual setup efforts.

-Note: Make sure to have SSH access to the target server(s) with the appropriate credentials for Ansible to connect and execute commands remotely.
+⚙️ By leveraging the power of Ansible, you can easily replicate and scale your PHP-based website environment across multiple servers with minimal effort.
+Enjoy the simplicity ✨ and efficiency ⚡ provided by this playbook, ensuring a consistent and reliable setup for your web applications. 🚀

-By leveraging the power of Ansible, you can easily replicate and scale your PHP-based website environment across multiple servers with minimal effort.
-Enjoy the simplicity and efficiency provided by this playbook, ensuring a consistent and reliable setup for your web applications.
+⚠️ Please ensure that you have SSH access to the target server(s) with the appropriate credentials for Ansible to connect and execute commands remotely 🖥️.

 # Install Ansible on Linux